nullxor/path-finding-ts/README.md

 Inspired on [PathFinding.js](http://qiao.github.io/PathFinding.js/visual/).

-So this repo contains a visual representation of famous path algorithms and implementation of the following Data Structures / Algorithms in TypeScript:
+This repo contains the implementation of the following Data Structures / Algorithms in TypeScript:
 * A* and Dijkstra algorithm
 * Heap based priority queue
 * Doubly linked list based queue
 * BFS and DFS algorithm (Not used ATM)

-You can:
+## Features
 * Drag start (blue) and destination (green) vertex around the screen and choose from 2 path finding algorithms (Dijkstra and A*).
 * Set the block and diagonal weight.
 * Add obstacles by start dragging on any empty grid block